How Much is a New Immersion Heater?

 Q: What size immersion heater do I need?

-A: The size of immersion heater that you need will depend on your existing immersion heating.
+A: The size of the immersion heater that you need will depend on your existing immersion heating.
 When replacing an immersion heater, you will need to replace it with one of the same size.

-To check the measurements of your current immersion heater, you can check the label at the top of it.
+To check the measurements of your current immersion heater, you can check the label on the top of it.
 However, if your immersion heater is quite old, you may not be able to do this.
 In these cases, you will need to talk to a professional who will advise you on which size heater you need for your replacement.

 Q: Do immersion heaters use up a lot of electricity?